Tommy Edman Player Props: Cardinals vs. Cubs

-The St. Louis Cardinals, including Tommy Edman (.219 on-base percentage in past 10 games, 109 points below season-long percentage), battle starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Monday at 7:40 PM ET.
+On Wednesday, Tommy Edman (batting .133 in his past 10 games) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 7:40 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Tigers.
+In his last game he had a hitless showing (0-for-4) against the Cubs.

 Tommy Edman Game Info & Props vs. the Cubs